A multistate approach to disability insurance reserving with information delays: Setup

 where $B_{j,w} : \mathbb{R}_+ \mapsto \mathbb{R}$ $(j \in \mathcal{J}, w \geq 0)$ are measurable, càdlàg and of finite variation, and $b_{jk}(t,u)$ $(j,k \in \mathcal{J}, j \neq k)$ are measurable and bounded.
 Since $t-U_{t-}$ is piecewise constant, the above expression is well-defined.
 We bundle all the processes that determine the payments into $X_t=(t,Y_t,U_t)$.
 Note that $\mathcal{F}^X_t = \mathcal{F}^Y_t$ since $U$ is constructed from the history of $Y$.
 Like~\citet{Buchardt.etal:2023a}, we name the model for $X$ and $B$ the \textit{valid time model}.
 In this paper, we assume that the biometric state process $Y$ takes values in the state space $\mathcal{J}$ depicted in Figure~\ref{fig:Ystatespace}.

-Note that we have here relabeled the states $\{1,2,3,4\}$ by $\{a,i,r,d\}$ to stay consistent with the actuarial literature.
+Note that we have here labeled the states with letters instead of integers to stay consistent with the actuarial literature.
 This should cause no confusion in what follows.
-We assume $y_0 = a$, since only non-disabled are offered the insurance.
+We assume $y_0 = a$ since only non-disabled are offered the insurance.
 We assume that $Y$ is a semi-Markov process with measurable transition hazards $\mu_{jk}: \mathbb{R}^2_+ \mapsto \mathbb{R}_+$ $(j,k \in \mathcal{J}, j \neq k)$ which are Lebesgue-integrable on compact subsets of $\mathbb{R}_+^2$ so that the intensity process for $N_{jk}$ is given by $\lambda_{jk}(t) = 1_{(Y_{t-} = j)}\mu_{jk}(t,U_{t-})$.
 That $Y$ is semi-Markov implies that $X$ is Markov.
-The assumption regarding the existence of transition hazards (as opposed to cumulative transition hazards) could be removed using the techniques of~\citet{Jacobsen:2006} or~\citet{Helwich:2008}.
+The assumption regarding the existence of transition hazards (as opposed to cumulative transition hazards) could be removed using the techniques of~\citet{Jacobsen:2006} or~\citet{Helwich:2008} and it would similarly not be difficult to allow for an uncountable number of disabled states e.g.\ $\mathcal{I}=(0,1]$ representing the degree of lost earning capacity.
 The choice and implications of the chosen state space are discussed in Remark~\ref{rmk:statespace}.

 \begin{remark} (Valid time state space for disability insurance contract.) \\ In the multistate modeling literature, one usually allows for a general finite state space.
 We restrict our attention to the particular state space depicted in Figure~\ref{fig:Ystatespace} because, as was noted in the introduction, the relation between the valid time and transaction time reserves can be highly model-specific.
 The state space is intended to be general enough to capture most common disability insurance schemes.
-The hierarchical structure is imposed to simplify the transaction time model construction by making it so that there is only one disability and reactivation time to keep track of, as well as making the implementation in Section~\ref{sec:application} easier since one can avoid implementing the semi-Markov Kolmogorov forward differential equations known from~\citet{Buchardt.etal:2015} and instead use Thiele's differential equations.
+The hierarchical structure is imposed to simplify the transaction time model construction by making it so that there is only one disability and reactivation time to keep track of, as well as making the implementation in Section~\ref{sec:application} easier since one can avoid implementing the semi-Markov Kolmogorov forward differential equations known from~\citet{Buchardt.etal:2015} and instead use Thiele's differential equations successively.